smorad/um_cisc_7404/06_value.typ

 Special connection between an optimal policy and the value function #pause

-We can use the value function to find an optimal policy
+We can modify the value function to find an optimal policy #pause

+We call the modified value function, a Q function

 ==